BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Java 8 was released in March 2014.
-It includes Lambda expressions, which are common features in many competing languages but had always been absent in Java.
+It included Lambda expressions, which are common features in many competing languages but had been absent in Java.
 With Lambda expressions, developers can write applications using a functional approach, as opposed to an object-oriented one.

 Oracle vs. Google lawsuit: Java and Android

 On Aug.
 10, 2010, Oracle launched the first of two lawsuits against Google, the second of which sought $8.8 billion in damage over the use of the Java programming language in the Android SDK.